I’m going to make a bold statement. That if you haven’t visited the prairie province of Saskatchewan, you haven’t really visited Canada.

 The Saskatoon Nutrien Wonderhub children’s museum opened in June 2019 and is already providing amazing fun for kids of any age.
 Located in the former Mendel Art Gallery, the Wonderhub is a child-centred, active space with 12 permanent exhibits, including larger exhibits like Toon Town and the North Woods, two of the first exhibits visitors will see when entering the building.

 Toon Town is like a “miniature city that kids get to take over.”
 Depending on the day, the building facades in Toon Town could be a school, a bank, or even a veterinary clinic.
-The exhibit also has a truck that can be a food truck or an ambulance, and a theatre where kids can put on costumes and make their own productions.
-This is a place where the imagination can run free, as it should when you’re wee (or grown up.)
+The exhibit also has a truck that can be a food truck or an ambulance.
+At the theatre, kids can put on costumes and make their own productions.
+This is a place where the imagination can run free, as it should when you’re wee.

-The North Woods exhibit takes its cue from the beauty of Saskatchewan’s wide open spaces, where guests may feel like they’re on one of the province’s beautiful lakes.
-It includes a Gathering Place for storytelling and learning about Saskaatchewan’s First Nations heritage.
-Other exhibits include a hands-on machine workshop with 3-D printers for older kids, and temporary displays that involve hands-on, inventive play.
+The North Woods exhibit takes its cue from the beauty of Saskatchewan’s wide open spaces.
+Guests may feel like they’re on one of the province’s beautiful lakes.
+It includes a Gathering Place for storytelling and learning about Saskatchewan’s First Nations heritage.
+Other exhibits include a hands-on machine workshop with 3-D printers for older kids.
+Temporary displays also involve hands-on, inventive play.

 Read More City Guides

 Photo Credit: Claudia Laroye, Tourism Saskatoon, WDM Museum, Wyant Group Raceway

 Disclosure: The writer travelled to Saskatoon as a guest of Tourism Saskatoon.
 As always, her opinions are honest and her own.